 Output Indicators Outcome Indicators Shared use walking and cycle routes - Length of new foot/cycle path implemented.
-Cycle Parking Number of new cycle parking spaces Number of covered Cycle Spaces Increased number of trips made by bike/foot to key destinations. - Percentage of work journeys by walking and cycling - Activities and events: Greater uptake of Electric Vehicles. - Pedestrian and cycle counts on key routes Promotion of sustainable travel - Number of maps distributed.
-Increase in bus patronage along key routes.
-Positive attitudes to sustainable and active travel. - Number of web site visits Reduced car use for short trips.
-Bus patronage.EV Ownership in Aberdeenshire.
+Cycle Parking Number of new cycle parking spacesNumber of covered Cycle Spaces arking spaces Increased number of trips Mumber of covered made by bike/foot to key - Activities and events: number of participants Greater uptake of Electric Vehicles. - Pedestrian and cycle counts on key routes - Number of maps distributed.
+Increase in bus patronage along key routes. - Positive attitudes to sustainable and active travel.
+Promotion of sustainable travel - Number of web site visits Reduced car use for short trips. - Bus patronage.
 Number of outlets stocking maps and transport information.
-Increase in active school trips. - Number of information kiosks Journeys being made by E-bike - No of cycle friendly schools.
-New School Travel Plans - Number of new school travel plans Increase in car sharing and decrease in single- - No of cycle friendly employers.
-Electric Vehicle Parking Bays - Number of charge points available. occupant car journeys - No of Liftshare users.
+Increase in active school trips. - EV Ownership in Aberdeenshire. - Number of information kiosks Journeys being made by E-bike - No of cycle friendly schools.
+New School Travel Plans travel plans and decrease in single- - No of cycle friendly employers.
+Electric Vehicle Parking Bays - No of Liftshare users.
 Support for local cyclists - Support of local (Ythan) cycle club.
 Cycle to Work Scheme Number of participants in Cycle to Work scheme Increase in journeys to work being made by bike No. of cycle parking spaces in use Grasshopper Bus Ticket Scheme Number of Grasshopper passes issued